apoch/curvature/README.md

 Curvature is fully data-driven and supports the creation of a complete AI pipeline, from the core knowledge-base accessed by agents, to the specific *considerations* that drive the scoring of individual behaviors.
 The goal is to deliver an end-to-end solution for modeling and testing AI, including a simple world representation that allows designers or AI programmers to place agents in a virtual space and see how they would choose to behave.

+For complete project documentation, please see [the Curvature wiki](https://github.com/apoch/curvature/wiki).

 # Project Status
 Curvature recently released [Preview 1 - Core](https://github.com/apoch/curvature/releases/tag/Preview1Core).
 This release contains the bare minimum functionality of the tool and should be considered pre-release quality.
 Check back frequently for new features and enhancements.